Phoenix-Protocol-Group/phoenix-frontend/scripts/README.md

 2. If you want to run everything locally: `docker` (you can run both Standalone and Futurenet backends with it)
 3. `Node.js v17`
 4. [Freighter Wallet](https://www.freighter.app/) ≥[v5.0.2](https://github.com/stellar/freighter/releases/tag/2.9.1).
 Or from the Firefox / Chrome extension store.
 Once installed, enable "Experimental Mode" in the settings (gear icon).
+5. If you want to run everything locally, build the `soroban-preview` docker image:

+       ./preview.sh

+   Building the docker image lets you avoid installing the specific version of soroban-cli in step (1), if desired.

 ## Run Backend